 Components of the grouped manuscript thesis

-There must be an introductory chapter to the entire thesis and practicum, which must include its own bibliography.
-The collection of papers or articles must contribute toward the overall theme that represents the work and must be smoothly integrated into the flow to produce a unified document.
+There must be an introductory chapter to the entire thesis or practicum, that precedes any of the papers.
+The papers or articles must contribute toward the overall theme that represents the thesis or practicum work and must be smoothly integrated into the flow of the thesis or practicum to produce a unified document.
 This may require changes or additions to, and rewriting of, any work that has already been published.

-The thesis and practicum must contain connecting text between the different chapters providing logical links to allow the integration of the information.
-These connecting sections are mandatory.
-Not including these sections may compromise the ability of the examiners to evaluate the work.
+The introductory chapter must explain the connection between the different chapters.
+This provides a logical link of the integration of the information.
+Not including an explanation of how the chapters connect may compromise the ability of the examiners to evaluate the work.

-The thesis and practicum must contain a concluding chapter that includes a discussion on how the work, with its findings, provides a distinct contribution to knowledge in the research area.
+The thesis or practicum must contain a concluding chapter that includes a discussion on how the entirety of the thesis or practicum, with its findings, provides a distinct contribution to knowledge in the research area.

-In the case of multi-authored papers, the nature and extent of the student or candidate’s contribution, and those of the other authors, must be specified in a section entitled "Contributions of Authors" in the “Preface” of the thesis and practicum.
-The advisor, by signing the thesis and practicum submission form, attests to the accuracy of these statements and will be asked to reaffirm at the oral defence in the case of a doctoral thesis and practicum.
+In the case of multi-authored papers, the nature and extent of the student or candidate’s contribution, and those of the other authors, must be specified in a section of the thesis or practicum entitled "Contributions of Authors".